 Journals or books with a "hybrid model" (traditional publications that offer the option of open access on an article-by-article basis) or delayed open access are not eligible for this fund.
 Articles and books must be fully available open access at the time of publication.
 Currently, the major open access publishers BioMed Central, Public Library of Science (PLoS) and Hindawi meet these requirements, as do many other smaller open access publishers.

 Please note that choosing where to publish is an individual decision and should be based on a clear understanding of the advantages and disadvantages the publishing venue may present to the author's career development.
 We trust that Florida State University authors will assess the impact of the publishing venue and consult with a department chair, mentor or senior colleague when appropriate.

 What fees does the fund cover?

 Open access publishing funds are awarded on a first come, first serve basis to a maximum reimbursement of $1,500.00 per article or book.
-Funds may be used for open access publishing and processing fees (typically referred to as "article processing changes.")
-Funds may not be used for reprints, color illustration fees, non-OA page charges, permissions fees, web hosting for self-archiving, or other expenses not directly related to open access fees.
+Funds may be used for open access publishing and processing fees (typically referred to as "article processing changes" or APCs).
+Funds may not be used for reprints, color illustration fees, non-OA page charges, permissions fees, web hosting for self-archiving, or other expenses not directly related to open access publication fees.